applied-phylo-lab/m-matrix/SLiM/README.txt

 "10_traits.txt".

 Files whose names contain "0pl", ... , "50pl" are output files of simulations with 0, ..., 50 pleiotropic loci, respectively.
+Information regarding structure of the data files is also available in the simulation codes.
+However, more detailed descriptions will also be added to this file soon.